SergiosKar/SergiosKar.github.io/_posts/2018-07-14-Document_clustering.md

 ---
 layout: post
 title: Document clustering
-summary: Use natural language processing to cluster documents based on their content
+summary: Use unsupervised learning to cluster documents based on their content
 featured-img: nlp_20_0
 ---